Trevor McDonald: Other work and media appearances

-McDonald was the subject of This Is Your Life in January 1990, and of Desert Island Discs in April 1994.
+McDonald was the subject of This Is Your Life in January 1990, and was a guest on Desert Island Discs in April 1994.
 In early 1996, McDonald presented the six-part BBC Radio 2 series Kalso!
 Calypso about Caribbean music, and Across the White Line on BBC Radio 5 Live about Black British football players throughout history.
 In December 1996, McDonald presented the "Hogmanay at the Palace" from Scone Palace.
 He also presented the 1997 radio documentary series Paths of Inspiration on the world's influential black people, and the 1998 five-part Radio 2 series The Long Voyage Home on the influence of the Windrush immigrants on British society.
 McDonald narrated the 2000 Radio 2 documentary The Forgotten Volunteers on the Asian and black soldiers who helped Britain in both world wars.

 McDonald was the presenter of the National Television Awards from 1996 to 2008, and hosted the television series Undercover Customs, which created reconstructions of major HM Customs and Excise investigations in the United Kingdom.
 On 21 April 2006, McDonald presented an episode of the BBC One satirical quiz Have I Got News for You.
 McDonald was formerly chancellor of London South Bank University, serving in the role from November 1999 to 2012.
 He also has intimate ties with King's College School in Wimbledon, a London day school, where he is now a governor.
 McDonald authored biographies of the cricketers Viv Richards and Clive Lloyd.
 He has worked as an editor of poetry anthologies, was the author of a weekly poetry anthology column in The Daily Telegraph, and writes a column for Saga Magazine.
 His autobiography Fortunate Circumstances was published in 1993, and his cricket-inspired memoir On Cricket in 2024.

-Lenny Henry's comic character Trevor McDoughnut on the TV show Tiswas is a parody of McDonald, The real McDonald made a surprise appearance on an edition of the show and took Henry's place in the sketch, being soaked with the customary bucket of water at the climax.
+Lenny Henry's comic character Trevor McDoughnut on the TV show Tiswas is a parody of McDonald, The real McDonald made an appearance on an edition of the show and took Henry's place in the sketch, being soaked with the customary bucket of water at the climax.
 McDonald was also parodied by Rory Bremner, in blackface.

 McDonald performed live in Hyde Park in June 1996 with the Who, as the newsreader in the group's staging of their rock opera, Quadrophenia.
 In 1997, he was made chairman of the Better English Campaign steering group to encourage the improved use of English in both verbal and written communication in school, and assisted in the launch of its campaign Better English, Better Job to help school leavers improve their communication skills, job applications and practising job interviews with employers.
 McDonald was the presenter of the Classic Brit Awards in 2000.
 Five years later, he was appointed an honorary vice president of Vision Aid Overseas.
 McDonald has appeared in advertising campaigns for Vision Express and McVitie's.